 Remarks

 NilGPT, developed by Nillion Labs, implements advanced privacy engineering, with user data split and stored using MPC, encrypted, and processed within secure Trusted Execution Environments (TEEs).
 The platform operates independently of Big Tech cloud infrastructure, relying instead on sovereign bare-metal hosting.
 Its policies are detailed, transparent, and regularly updated.
-The models in use are open source with clearly defined licenses.
-While the application and inference code have not yet been released, both are scheduled for open-source publication in the near term, along with in-app, self-service data deletion capabilities.
-These planned enhancements, combined with the platform’s already robust architecture, are expected to further strengthen its privacy and sovereignty profile.
+The models in use are open source with specific licenses (Llama, DeepSeek), and NilGPT’s own application code was open-sourced in September 2025, marking the beginning of its licensing and documentation process.
+As of September 2025, both in-app, self-service data deletion and a first public open-source release have been delivered.
+Further audits and comprehensive technical documentation are still pending, but these milestones already strengthen NilGPT’s privacy and sovereignty profile.
+Upcoming audits and full documentation, combined with its existing robust architecture, are expected to further consolidate this profile.
 A re-evaluation is planned once these changes are implemented.

 nilGPT Privacy Data Review : Overall Score